[Metastability Definition]

 Mean-Time-Between-Failure [MTBF].

-Metastable: A state which exist between either "valid" digital
+metastable: A state which exist between either "valid" digital

 logic state {an undefined voltage}